leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 # Fill the variable values into the url string
 url = url.format(startDate, endDate)

-# At last visit tell selenium to go to this url
+# At last tell selenium to go to this url
 browser.get(url)
 ```